SEO Siloing: How to build a website silo architecture

 Siloing is not all there is to ranking, but without it the on-page relevancy battle is lost.

-The on-page process of achieving high rankings begins by having a clear understanding of a website’s subject themes.
+The on-page process of achieving high rankings begins by having a clear understanding of a site’s subject themes.
 When speaking at conferences and in training, Bruce Clay often explains the importance of creating subject themes, or silos, by using the analogy that most websites are like a jar of marbles.
 He states that a search engine can only decipher meaning when the subjects are clear and distinct.
-Take a look at the picture of a jar of marbles below and contemplate how search engines will classify the “theme” of this jar?
+Look at the picture of a jar of marbles in Figure 1 and contemplate how search engines will classify the “theme” of this jar.

-In the jar above we see Green Marbles, Red Marbles, and Yellow Marbles mixed together with no order or emphasis.
+In the jar, we see green marbles, red marbles and yellow marbles mixed together with no order or emphasis.
 It would be reasonable to assume that search engines would classify the subject as a jar of marbles.

-If we then separate out each group of colored marbles into separate jars, they would be classified as a jar of Green Marbles, a jar of Red Marbles and a jar of Yellow Marbles.
+If we separate out each group of colored marbles into separate jars, they would be classified as a jar of green marbles, a jar of red marbles, and a jar of yellow marbles (Figure 2).

-However, if we wanted to include all three marbles in a single jar, we could create distinct groupings within the jar that would allow the subject themes to remain separate as Green Marbles, Red Marbles, Yellow Marbles as well as the generic term “marbles.”
+However, if we wanted to include all three marbles in a single jar, we could create distinct groupings in the jar (Figure 3) that would allow the subject themes to remain separate as green marbles, red marbles, yellow marbles as well as the generic term marbles.

-What Subject Themes Is Your Website Currently Ranking for?
+What Subject Themes Does Your Website Currently Rank For?

-The best place to start to identify the relevant themes for a site is to examine the historical traffic data of the website.
-The first thing to do is to examine the data from the following sources:
+The best place to start identifying the relevant themes for a site is to examine the historical traffic data of the website.
+First, examine the data from the following sources:

-Each of these sources of information will provide the history of who visits the website and why.
+Each of these sources of information will provide information about who visits the website and why.
 It won’t directly explain why the site isn’t ranked for desired keywords, but it will help evaluate which themes of the site the search engines recognize.

 Tracked Keyword Phrases

 The last and most accessible method of discovering your website’s most important subject themes is to ask people within your company which keywords are most important.
-Often in interviewing the president, marketing or sales managers, you will get an idea of what the company is trying to rank for in organic search results.
-These generally match the content, so it would be useful to validate the expectations against the reality of the site.
+By interviewing the president, marketing team and sales managers, you can often get an idea of what the company is trying to rank for in organic search results.
+The phrases they use generally match the content, so it would be useful to validate the expectations against the reality of the site.

-For SEOToolSet® users, after you have created as large a list as possible, enter all of your keywords and keyword phrases into the Keyword List Bulk Loader and specify a name for this keyword list.
+For SEOToolSet® users, after you have created as large a list as possible, enter all of your keywords and keyword phrases into Manage Keywords and specify a name for this keyword list.
 (You can set up multiple keyword lists.)
 Next, run a Ranking Monitor for your selected keyword list(s).
-You can click the Activity column to see the words sorted from the highest query activity to the least searched terms.
-You can use this information to identify the words that have a too low activity (usually anything less than 100 searches per day unless it’s a very targeted and relevant term) and possibly remove them from your list by choosing Manage Keywords.
-You can look at the Pages and Engines columns of the Ranking Monitor to see the keywords you currently rank for across the search engines.
+You can click the Activity column to see the words sorted from the highest query activity to the least-searched terms.
+You can use this information to identify the words that have a too low activity (usually anything less than 100 searches per month unless it’s a very targeted and relevant term) and possibly remove them from your list.
+You can look at the Pages column of your ranking report data to see the keywords you currently rank for across the search engines.

 What Subject Themes are Legitimately Relevant for Your Website?

-There is potentially a wide margin between what is possible, what the current reality is, and how a business is affected by these realities.
+There may be a wide margin between a site’s potential and its current status, and this can affect your business.
 Wisdom lies in knowing how to determine what a site is truly about after stripping away all the visual components.
-Skill lies in identifying non-ranking subject themes with the potential for better rankings and recognition of relevance by search engines.
+Skill lies in identifying subject themes a site does not currently rank for that have the potential for better rankings and recognition of relevance by search engines.

 Search Engine Index Tools